-vi.
-Reimbursement factor is calculated using the DfT calculator, applying one of the recommended methods, ensuring that the correct demand curve is selected.
+6) Reimbursement factor is calculated using the DfT calculator, applying one of the recommended methods, ensuring that the correct demand curve is selected.

-The Reimbursement Factor derived will be equivalent to (Estimated journeys made in the absence of the free scheme) / (Observed journeys made at free fare).
+Reimbursement factor = Estimated journeys made in the absence of the free scheme Observed journeys made at free fare

 If the number of observed journeys made at free fares is known, the journeys that would be made by the market segment in the absence of the free scheme can then be derived using the DfT calculator.